-On April 25, 2011, CIPP signed a Deed of Assignment with a third party fuel supplier (referred herein as "the supplier") for the assignment of the CIPP's Tax Credit Certificates (TCC) issued by the Bureau of Customs.
+On April 25, 2011, CIPP signed a Deed of Assignment with a third party which is also CIPP's fuel supplier (referred herein as "the buyer") for the assignment of the CIPP's Tax Credit Certificates (TCC) issued by the Bureau of Customs.

-On July 20, 2011, the BOC approved the assignment and issued the TCCs to the supplier.
-As consideration for the transfer of the TCCs, the supplier will issue credit memos to CIPP equivalent to the face value of the TCCs against the Company's fuel purchases from the supplier.
+On July 20, 2011, the BOC approved the assignment and issued the TCCs to the buyer.
+As consideration for the transfer of the TCCs, the buyer will issue credit memos to CIPP equivalent to the face value of the TCCs against the Company's fuel purchases from the buyer.